giovannipbonin/ieee-program/README.md

-# How to Get a Job in Silicon Valley - A Student-toStudent Class
+# How to Get a Job in Silicon Valley - A Student-to-Student Class

 #### Note
 I started this guide started from the Google Interview University program crafted by, @jwasham,